chris-wood/check/README.md

 # check
 check is a program to help manage time spent on multiple projects.

-I'll write more later.
+I'll write more later..